coffebar/dotfiles/README.md

 - ``Alt + Space`` close a focused window.

+- Partially different config for each machine depending on hostname.

 #### i3

 - UI scale options depend on the current display setup and [autorandr](https://github.com/phillipberndt/autorandr) profile name.